NStal/leafJs/README.md

 # Introduction
-LeafJs is an modern webapp frame work that provide some useful utils to manipulate HTML widgets and AJAX calls.
+LeafJs is a modern webapp frame work that provide some useful utils to manipulate HTML widgets and AJAX calls.
 LeafJs supports only modern browser(say firefox and chrome).IE is not tested.
 By the way, it's written in [coffee-script](http://coffeescript.org/).